Pomax/arduino-midi-recorder/README.md

 ## Comments and/or questions

-Hit up [the issue tracker](https://github.com/Pomax/arduino-midi-recorder/issues) if you want to have a detailed conversation, or just tweet/toot at me on [Twitter](https://twitter.com/TheRealPomax) or [Mastodon](https://mastodon.social/@TheRealPomax) if you want the kind of momentary engagement the internet seems to be for these days =)
+Hit up [the issue tracker](https://github.com/Pomax/arduino-midi-recorder/issues) if you want to have a detailed conversation, or reach out on [Mastodon](https://mastodon.social/@TheRealPomax) if you want the kind of momentary engagement the internet seems to be for these days =)

 — Pomax